 I’ve been to running specialty shops and paid upwards of $150 for a pair of running shoes that were supposed to be just right for my type of stride and running style.
 They have never been better than my Asics.
 I usually pick up a pair of Asics Ventures (on Amazon) that will last me for 6 months to a year of weekly running.
 When I retire them from running, I wear them hiking and gardening and they will last until my newer pair of running shoes wears out.

-These shoes can typically be purchased for between $50-$80 dollars which is a great deal compared to similar quality running shoes of other brands.
+These shoes can typically be purchased for between ~$50-$80 dollars which is a great deal compared to similar quality running shoes of other brands.

 Comfort

-Every brand has their patented cushioning system, but I find the foam system that Asics uses is superior.
+Every brand has its patented cushioning system, but I find the foam system that Asics uses is superior.
 Nothing feels softer on my feet and is able to endure the constant impact I put my shoes through.
 I’ll be an Asics customer for life.

 Exercise Type Clothes

-You aren’t going to believe this, but if you are going somewhere like Zion or Bryce where you’ll be doing alot of hiking, this is what people wear.
+You aren’t going to believe this, but if you are going somewhere like Zion or Bryce where you’ll be doing a lot of hiking, this is what people wear.
 I couldn’t believe all the spandex and sports bras I saw on my last trip to Zion.
-At first I thought it was funny but now that is what I wear (except I wear a shirt too!)
+At first, I thought it was funny but now that is what I wear (except I wear a shirt too!)
 I can’t believe I’ve been wearing jeans or cargo shorts for years.
 Fitness clothing offers breathability and flexibility that my typical shorts could never provide.
 Plus they dry out quickly if you get wet and fold up small in your suitcase or backpack and aren’t prone to wrinkling.

 The best place to buy fitness clothing is Fabletics.
 Created for women of all shapes and sizes, this is a high-quality product that will not disappoint.
 I’ve been a fitness instructor for 10 years and this is by far the best line of clothing I have purchased.